Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Proofs of Lemmas and (approximate foliation holonomy)

 The following expressions for the quantities appearing in the slope will be useful,

 And similarly,

 where $\bh_{-j}$ is the holonomy map from $T^{-j}V_0$ to $T^{-j}V_1$ along the surviving foliation on the sides of the gap.
 Using these expressions, we estimate,

 Since $J^s_{T^{-j}V_1}T^j$ is continuous on $T^{-j}V_1$, the average value of the function is equal to the function evaluated at some point on $T^{-j}V_1$.
-Thus by standard distortion bounds along stable curves, the first term on the right hand side of \eqref{eq:slope split} is bounded by $C_d |a-b|^{1/3}$.
+Thus by standard distortion bounds along stable curves, the first term on the right-hand side of \eqref{eq:slope split} is bounded by $C_d |a-b|^{1/3}$.
 A similar bound holds for the third term above.

 In order to estimate $J\bh_{-j}(x_j)$, we note that this is part of the surviving foliation that originated at time $-n$.
 Applying Lemma~\ref{lem:jac holonomy} from time $-j$ to time $-n$, there exists $C>0$ such that